Maediem/Plex-NFO-Updater/README.md

 - <code>PLEX_URL</code>: full base URL to your Plex server (no trailing / required).
 Common default: http://<plex-host>:32400.
 - <code>PLEX_TOKEN</code>: a Plex token with write permissions; ideally a server/admin token if you expect to edit metadata.

-Security note: Never commit .env with your token to public repos.

 ---